dbt-labs/docs.getdbt.com/website/docs/docs/get-started/connect-your-database.md

 - Copy and paste the dbt Cloud generated public key, into the authorized_keys file.

-With the Bastion EC2 instance in place, and the user properly configured, you should be able to successfully connect to the Redshift environment.
+The Bastion server should now be ready for dbt Cloud to use as a tunnel into the Redshift environment.

 ## Connecting to Snowflake